vivian-salino/NJOY2016/README.md

 ## Documentation
 The documentation for NJOY2016 is found in the [NJOY2016-manual](https://github.com/njoy/NJOY2016-manual) repository.
 There, you can find a [pre-compiled PDF](https://github.com/njoy/NJOY2016-manual/raw/master/njoy16.pdf) of the NJOY2016 manual.

-The LaTeX documentation for DRAGR is found [here](http://www.polymtl.ca/merlin/downloads/arch_njoy2012_epm_mp_up137.tgz).
-There, you can find a [pre-compiled PDF](http://www.polymtl.ca/merlin/downloads/njoy12_rev.pdf) of the DRAGR manual.
+The LaTeX documentation for DRAGR, RESKR and ELECTR modules is found [here](http://www.polymtl.ca/merlin/downloads/arch_njoy2012_epm_mp_up137.tgz).
+There, you can find a [pre-compiled PDF](http://www.polymtl.ca/merlin/downloads/njoy12_rev.pdf) of this manual.

 A tutorial for PyNjoy automation scripts is found [here](http://www.polymtl.ca/merlin/downloads/IGE361.pdf).